C2Tx420/c2tx420/README.md

 # Hi I'm Chung :fox_face:

-:computer: I'm Front End Developer in Viet Nam
+:computer: I'm Front End Developer in Viet Nam.
+Build @Trekn_xyz.
+Learn more about BE and Devops.

 ---